 Controlling Garden Pests Year-round

-for gardening success.
-Instead of controlling them separately, consider using
+vital for gardening success.
+Instead of controlling them separately, consider

 Plan preventative strategies to manage pests in your garden, including a rotation plan and any row covers you will use based on the previous year’s records.